simonedegiacomi/IBICT-2019-Website/content/_index.md

 ## Website of the course with the slides, notes, videos and photos of the lectures

-Click on the sections on the top of the page or use the upper right menu.

 Stay up to date joining the Telegram channel!